A Pulse of Life for the Delta

 By Eloise Kendy, Freshwater Scientist for The Nature Conservancy

-The release of Colorado River water back into its parched Delta was a shining star of cooperation for the environment.
+The release of river water back into its parched delta was a shining star of cooperation for the environment.
 Discover Magazine and the US Department of Interior are among those hailing the event as a top achievement of 2014.

-By temporarily storing water at Lake Mead, more than 105,000 acre-feet of water (equal to 34 billion gallons) was released in one large pulse between March 23 and May 18, 2014.
-Even though that’s less than 0.1% of the annual water allocated to the seven U.S. states and Republic of Mexico for consumptive uses, it is a lot of water—and represents the first-ever international flow restoration agreement.
-Since it came as such a big surge over such a short time, the river channel was inundated.
-Cottonwood and willow seeds floated in the air, perfectly timed for this opportunistic watering.
-To everyone’s surprise and delight, the pulse flow temporarily connected the river with the Gulf of California—something that hadn’t happened in decades.
+More than 105,000 acre-feet of water (equal to 34 billion gallons) was released in one large pulse flow between March 23 and May 18, 2014.
+That’s less than one percent of what would naturally flow into the delta without all the upstream diversions.
+Since it came as such a big surge over such a short time, the river channel and floodplain were inundated.
+Cottonwood and willow seeds filled the air.
+To everyone’s surprise and delight, the pulse flow temporarily connected the river with the Gulf of California.

-In terms of restoration, everything we expected to happen, happened.
+In terms of restoration, everything we expected to happen happened.
 We expected native willows and cottonwoods to germinate wherever the pulse flow inundated bare soil, and that happened.
 However, there wasn’t much bare soil.
-A natural flood would have scoured out old vegetation, leaving fresh surfaces for new seedlings to germinate.
+A natural flood would have scoured out vegetation, leaving fresh, new soil surfaces behind.
 We knew the pulse flow was too small to do that critical scouring work.
-As a result, native plants germinated primarily on surfaces that were recently cleared, mostly in restoration areas along the river’s path.
+As a result, native plants germinated primarily on surfaces that had been mechanically cleared, mostly in restoration areas along the river’s path.

 We also expected the new seedlings to survive where they received supplemental water through the summer.
 That happened too.
 The supplemental water, officially called “base flow,” is water that’s purchased from willing Mexican farmers by the Colorado Delta Water Trust, which The Nature Conservancy and other non-governmental organizations established for this purpose.This water is then delivered to restoration sites instead of to farms.

-We also discovered new seedlings did not survive where they didn’t get water through the summer.
+During this trip, we discovered that new seedlings did not survive where they didn’t get water delivered hrough the summer.
 We expected that, but secretly hoped we would be wrong.

-Base flow water is limited, so it is strategically delivered only to places where the groundwater table is high enough for new growth eventually to become self-sustaining.
 In one area, willows that germinated during the pulse flow were already well over our heads just six months later!
-This confirmed our theory that a pulse flow is only one of several critical ingredients—scouring, seeds and sustained access to water—for establishing new streamside habitat.
+This confirmed our theory that a pulse flow is only one of several critical ingredients—scouring, seeds, and sustained access to water—for establishing new streamside habitat.

-We also observed how the pulse flow benefitted existing vegetation in the Delta, well beyond designated restoration sites.
-In fact, there was a 43-percent increase in green vegetation in places the pulse flow inundated, and a 23-percent increase in the broader riparian area.
+We also observed how the pulse flow benefitted existing vegetation throughout the surrounding area, well beyond designated restoration sites.
+There was a 43% increase in green vegetation in places the pulse flow inundated, and a 23% increase in the broader riparian area.

-Bi-national negotiations for another agreement will begin soon.
+Binational negotiations for another agreement will begin soon.
 Once again, the Conservancy and our partners will play a prominent role in those talks.
-Our goal is to restore more river reaches until, over time, we fulfill our long-term vision of well-connected, self-sustaining streamside habitat that supports diverse local and migratory birds in the Delta.
-To that end, the bi-national science team will continue to monitor hydrology, vegetation and wildlife through 2017 to inform the design of future pulse flows.
+Our goal is more pulse flows to restore more river reaches until, over time, we fulfill our longterm vision of well-connected, self-sustaining streamside habitat that supports diverse local and migratory birds in the Delta.
+To that end, the binational science team, which I co-manage, will continue to monitor hydrology, vegetation, and wildlife through 2017 to inform future pulse flow designs.

-As a scientist who cares deeply about the environment, it’s hard to put into words what it means to be part of this successful and historic experiment.
+As a scientist who cares deeply about the environment, it’s hard to put into words what it means to be part of this successful and historic work.